Uzay-G/portfolio/_posts/2019-11-30-spellchecking-on-static.md

 Pretty cool right!
 This has been so useful for me to see what my mistakes or possible improvements.
 I hope you got it work and you can always comment down below if there was a problem.

-You can also subscribe to my <a href="https://tinyletter.com/uzpg">newsletter</a> if you want to get tips about how you can code your static site and make it work even better.
+You can also subscribe to my [weekly customizable newsletter](http://metadigest.uzpg.me) if you want to get a digest of the most interesting and popular articles about technology.